Helps you keep more of your Youth Allowance, Austudy or ABSTUDY payment if you’re a student or an Australian Apprentice doing paid work.

 Personal income test

-If you get one of the payments listed above, you can earn up to $437 a fortnight under the personal income test before we reduce your payment.
+You can earn up to $437 a fortnight under the personal income test before we reduce your payment if you get:

 Building up your balance